canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-## Deploy Kata Containers extension
+## Deploy the Kata Containers extension

 Duration: 4:00

-Deploying Kata Containers extension in Charmed Kubernetes cluster is pretty straightforward.
-Simply deploy the `kata` subordinate charm and relate it to `kubernetes-master`, `kubernetes-worker` and `containerd` applications:
+Deploying the Kata Containers extension in a Charmed Kubernetes cluster is pretty straightforward.
+Simply deploy the `kata` subordinate charm and relate it to the `kubernetes-master`, `kubernetes-worker` and `containerd` applications:

 ```bash
 $ juju deploy cs:~containers/kata